rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 ## Assembly
 ### Assembly frame box
+Note: square nuts are not symmetric.
+When inserting them into T-Slot keep the upper part outside.
+See picture [...] to determine the upper side of the nuts.

 Create large squre parts first.
 * Put larger profiles on the table and put plastic coners in the corners.
 Check orientation of the profiles.
 The wholes on the side of the upper and the lower profile must be up.
 * Insert all necessary nuts in the T-slots.